 Here is the calculator based on the 3-phase current formula:

-3-Phase Motor Amps Calculation: kW To Amps (2nd Calculator)
+3-Phase Amp Calculator: kW To Amps (2nd Calculator)

 To calculate the amps from kW, you need to input the kW, voltage, and power factor of a 3-phase motor.
 The calculator will dynamically calculate the current (amps) based on your inputs:

-You can use this example to check if you’re correctly using the 3-phase current calculator: Let’s say we have a 200 kW motor on a 480V 3-phase circuit with a 0.8 power factor.
+You can use this example to check if you’re correctly using the 3-phase power calculator for kW to amp conversion: Let’s say we have a 200 kW motor on a 480V 3-phase circuit with a 0.8 power factor.
 Such a motor has a 300.70 amp draw.
 You can insert these numbers into the calculator and see if you get the correct result.

 All in all, we hope these calculators help you determine the power and current specifications of electric motors.
-If you have any questions, you can use the comments below and we’ll try to help you out.
+If you have any questions about the 3-phase power calculator or the 3-phase amp calculator, you can use the comments below and we’ll try to help you out.